Skip to content

 marimo export

-to convert marimo notebooks to other file formats, including HTML, IPYNB, and markdown.
+to export marimo notebooks to other file formats, including HTML, IPYNB, and markdown.

 Install optional dependencies for more features